Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Malvaceae >>> Herissantia crispa

 LEAVES: Heart-shaped leaves have prominent veins, esp. on underside.
 Margins are toothed.

-RANGE: Mostly uncommon on rocky bajadas and wash banks at mid elevations in the Sonoran Desert.
+RANGE: Not uncommon on rocky bajadas and wash banks at mid elevations in the Sonoran Desert but often obscure.

 FLOWERS: Yellow, small to medium sized, five-petaled mallow appears late spring into fall depending on rainfall.
 The flower pedicel is curiously bent downward.